s-fletcher/carly-blog/src/blog-posts/the-dreaded-icebreaker.md

 You probably won't see my watching any other sport unless forced by my dad or boyfriend.
 My favorite hockey team is the Dallas Stars or Toronto Maple Leafs.
 My favorite college football team is obviously OU, but I also like to watch the Cowboys, except for when they are losing terribly.

-15.	 **I hate the smell of coconut and I hate the taste of cilantro.**
+15. **I hate the smell of coconut and hate the taste of cilantro.**

 While I wouldn’t call myself a picky eater, I would call myself a texture eater.
 If the texture of food is slimy or weird, I will probably not eat it.